redhat-developer/kam/docs/journey/day1/README.md

 ![PipelineRun doing a dry run of the configuration](img/pipelinerun-dryrun.png)

-This validates that the YAML can be applied, by executing a `kubectl apply --dry-run`.
+This validates that the YAML can be applied, by executing a `oc apply -k --dry-run`.

 ## Visualize your applications on ArgoCD UI